Expert Advisor testing is usually done with MetaTrader’s own Strategy Tester tool.

-We also started implementing our trading strategies as Expert Advisors, but soon dropped this idea.
+We initially were implementing our trading strategies as Expert Advisors, but soon dropped this idea.
 We got disappointed by drawbacks of MT4 strategy tester and se decided to develop our own strategy testing software.

 In our software, we didn’t have to stick with EA formalism, so we implemented trading strategies as state machines.
 Which best suits our purposes.
 Also in our approach the logic of the strategy is more clear – compared to the case when strategy is fully defined by a piece of software.